 Fact one: One-to-many, top-down marketing and advertising are not as effective as one-to-one contact.
 The latter is made possible thanks to existing and emerging technology, and its overlap with real-life social circles.

 Fact two: Copyright is evolving — for the better, and for greater reach.

 Business owners who are ignorant of these facts will be surprised when the “big bus of reality” crushes their best-laid, “traditional marketing” plans.

 So, what works?
 What is most effective, when you have a limited amount of money to spend on marketing, advertising, and lead generation?

 There are two solutions.
 First, create meaningful content.
 Second, create content that can be freely shared without violating copyright.

 The new reality is that you must compete using content.
 People search for information that solves problems.
 So, you need to create useful content.
 What do people want to read about?

 As blogger Aarin Elizabeth writes:

 It kills me when I see a poor realtor’s face on some bus bench knowing that [traditional advertising is dead].
 All the money he spent on that billboard should have gone to hire writers and SEO experts.
-If he had just written a few optimized articles about the status quo of real estate in his town, targeted customers would have found him instantly online, cash in hand, now and years to come.
+If he had just written a few optimized articles about the status quo of real estate in his town with new houses being built with new roofing installed which you can have a peek here, they are from the Bell Roofing Company in Redlands, targeted customers would have found him instantly online, cash in hand, now and years to come.

 At SixEstate, we advocate Newsblogging, a process that provides useful content for your audience.
 An added benefit for business owners is that a Newsblog gives you ownership of content available for use in any other formats, too.
 This is necessary if you’re executing a content marketing plan.